- 1 Overview

 The draughir Emperor became increasingly unstable, perceiving patterns in events that appeared paranoid to others.
 His unpopular policies divided the Senate and the Synod, and there were rumbles of civil war.
 He began to demand extreme amounts of record keeping and it became clear that he was not in his right mind.

-The destruction of the libraries left a big hole in the history of the Empire - thousands of books and scrolls are lost.
+The destruction of the libraries left a big hole in the history of the Empire - thousands of books and scrolls were lost.
 While records still existed, there were many gaps and those that remained were fragmentary.
 Since then scholars have attempted to recreate the books and records they had lost, but with mixed success.

 (212 YE - 234 YE) Reign of Empress Mariika